ThomasDOtto/ILRA/README.md

 ```
 The test run will take around 5 minutes in 'light' mode and around 15 minutes in 'both' mode using 4 cores.

 Please go through the output file 'out_ILRA_test_log.txt' to get the details on the pipeline processing and final output.
-For the test run, QUAST and BUSCO are expected to fail
+For the test run, QUAST and BUSCO are expected to fail given the input assembly is an artificial subset.